Meritus99/better-half-of-humanity/README.md

 To install this repository, follow these steps:

 - Open the terminal to create a new directory:
-  - mkdir femme-fatale-gallery
+  - mkdir name_of_project
 - Navigate into the newly project directory:
-  - cd femme-fatale-gallery
+  - cd name_of_project
+- Сreate an environment:
+  - python -m venv venv
+- Activate the virtual development environment:
+  - for Windows: .\venv\Scripts\activate
+  - for Unix: source venv/bin/activate
 - Clone the repository:
   - git clone https://github.com/meritus99/femme-fatale-gallery.git
+- Navigate into femme-fatale-gallery directory:
+  - cd femme-fatale-gallery
 - Create a .env file in the project directory with the following variables:
   - SECRET_KEY=<your_secret_key>
   - ALLOWED_HOSTS=127.0.0.1